GurSergey/RemoteInterpreter/README.md

 # RemoteInterpreter
-Universal javascript command interpreter for any remote control connected to your computer using the Arduino
+EcmaScript command interpreter for any remote control connected to your computer using the Arduino